the-real-i9/i9lyfe-server/README.md

 $$;
 ```

-A lot of PLpgSQL constructs including variable declarations, conditional statements, loops, function input parameters, function return types, function output parameters, and error handling were all useful accross stored functions.
+A lot of PLpgSQL constructs including variable declarations, conditional statements, loops, function input parameters, function return types, function output parameters, and error handling were useful accross stored functions.

 #### Types

-I used types specifically as return types from stored functions to simplify complex return values — when things got serious — and to represent the data object we'll return to the client from the application server.
+I used types particulaly as return types of stored functions in order to simplify complex return values — when things got serious, and to represent the data object to be returned to the client from the application server.

 Although, for some types such as `ui_post_struct` and `ui_comment_struct`, our Views already contain the properties (attributes) we need.
-Our Views, however, do not consist results narrowed to a client user (i.e. the API request user for which we're executing the function), rather, by default, they hold results for all users in our database.
-Returning types from our stored functions allows us to have results narrowed to a client user.
+Our Views, however, do not consist results narrowed to a single client user (i.e. the API request user for which we're executing the function), rather, by default, they hold results for all users in our database.
+Returning types from our stored functions allows us to have results narrowed to a single client user.

 ### Notable PostgreSQL Features